Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 You start off with your arms straight, lower the barbell to your chest, then press it back to the starting position.

 The amount of weight you’re lifting doesn’t change.
-It’s the same at the bottom of the movement, when the bar is near your chest, as it is at the top, when your arms are straight.
+By that, I mean the load is the same at the bottom of the movement, when the bar is near your chest, as it is at the top, when your arms are straight.

 With a resistance band, the whole thing is reversed.
 That is, the bands provide more resistance near the top of the movement, when they’re stretched, than they do at the bottom.

-By combining the two, resistance bands and free weights, you challenge your muscles across a much larger range of motion.
+By combining the two, resistance bands and free weights, you challenge your muscles across the entire range of motion.

 In the case of the bench press, you hook a band around both ends of a barbell.
 As the band stretches, you get more resistance towards the end of the movement.

-That’s why some strength athletes, such as powerlifters, like to combine free weights, resistance bands and chains while benching and squatting.
+That’s why some strength athletes, such as powerlifters, will often combine free weights, resistance bands and/or chains during the deadlift, bench press and squat.
 You can see how it’s done in the video below.

-The addition of bands or chains makes the end of the lift a bit harder, which has been shown, in some studies at least, to accelerate strength gains .
+The addition of bands or chains makes the end of the lift a bit harder, which has been shown, in some studies at least, to accelerate strength gains in both the bench press and squat .

 Do Resistance Bands Work for Building Muscle?